 A: Deposit Insurance is a system that protects depositors, whether individuals or businesses, against the loss of their insured deposits in the unlikely event of a member bank failure.
+Failure in this context refers to when the member bank is no longer viable or becomes bankrupt.
 The Deposit Insurance System (DIS) in Malaysia is administered by PIDM.

 A: All commercial banks licensed under the Financial Services Act (FSA) 2013 and all Islamic banks licensed under the Islamic Financial Services Act (IFSA) 2013, including locally incorporated subsidiaries of foreign banks operating in Malaysia, are member institutions of PIDM.
 Membership is compulsory as provided under Akta Perbadanan Insurans Deposit Malaysia.

 Commercial and Islamic banks which are member institutions of PIDM are referred to as ‘member banks’.
 Look out for this membership sign at the entrance of your bank branches.

 A: No, you do not need to apply or register for deposit insurance protection by PIDM.
 Deposit insurance is provided automatically for eligible deposit accounts placed with member banks.

 A: Your eligible deposits are protected up to RM250,000 per depositor per member bank.
 The RM250,000 limit includes both the principal amount of a deposit and the interest/return.
 The limit also applies separately to Islamic and conventional deposits.

 A: No. Deposit insurance cannot be purchased as it is not a general or life insurance product.
 It is provided automatically by the Government through PIDM.

 A: Deposits which are eligible for protection include savings and current accounts, fixed deposits, foreign currency deposits, Islamic deposit accounts as well as bank drafts, cheques, other payment instructions or instruments made against a deposit account.